28 February 2013 Totally Synthetic

 Paul Docherty tackles a serious repeat offender

-Paul Docherty is a science writer and blogger based in Reading, UK
+Paul Docherty is a science writer based in Reading, UK

 Volcanic activity at Yellowstone National Park is releasing helium trapped in the Earth’s crust for billions of years

 Nanoframe structures increase activity 22-fold and are simple to produce

 Fracking won’t plug the gap in crude oil’s falling figures, says Chris Rhodes.
 Oil’s exhaustion is inevitable